Growing Coffee at Home is possible if you are ready to follow all the planting tips shared in this article.

-USDA Zones — 10-11b, *can be grown in zones 7 to 9 with care in winter
+USDA Zones: 10-11, *can be grown in zones 7 to 9 with care in winter

-Coffee tree is a small sized tree that grows up to 5 m. tall (average height), but in containers, its height can be easily managed by regular pruning.
+The coffee tree is a small-sized tree that grows up to 5 meters tall (average height), but in containers, you can manage the size by regular pruning.
 Its leaves are dark green, slightly ribbed and shiny and attractive to eyes.
 The plant blooms twice in a year in its native subtropical conditions.
-If you’ll grow it as a houseplant in the colder climate, it’ll bloom only in summer and spring, a cluster of small snow-white flowers like jasmine with sweet fragrance will appear. *These flowers appear in the second or third year of cultivation.
+If you grow it as a houseplant in the colder climate, it’ll bloom only in summer and spring, a cluster of small snow-white flowers like jasmine with sweet fragrance will appear. *These flowers appear in the second or third year of cultivation.

 The plant then bears small fruits that first come in green color and later change to red.
 Ripe fruits can decorate the plant for several months.
 As time passes, the fruit does not soften or spoiled, but only dry up.